abdullahliaquat/HTML-Form-Validation/README.md

 # HTML-Form-Validation
-This repository contains HTML and CSS files for SignIn and SignUp forms, along with JavaScript code to perform front-end validation for various input fields such as username, password, email, age, etc., using pure JavaScript and regex.
+This repository contains HTML and CSS files for SignIn and SignUp forms, along with JavaScript code to perform front-end validation for various input fields such as username, password, email, age, etc.

 # Validations
 Some of the validatins that I have added include;